RaulUrbina/todoapp-techlog/index.md

 <link rel="stylesheet" href="/style.css">

-# Breakable Toy I - ToDo App
+# Breakable Toy I - ToDo App - Technical Log
 ## Overview

 The following document explains the development process of the first Breakable Toy for the Encora's Spark program, a ToDo App to manage tasks.
 This project was built on ReactJS + Typescript for the frontend and Java with Spring Boot for the backend.